 The aim of this part is to test a candidate's ability to understand a short monologue and then speak independently about a relevant topic with minimal participation by the Marking Interlocutor.
 The Marking Interlocutor reads from a script and then asks the candidate three questions, which need to be answered orally.
 Then, the Marking interlocutor announces the topic the candidate needs to talk about.
 The candidates are given 30 seconds of preparation time to make notes if they wish.

-At Preliminary level, a typical topic might be: What you do on Sundays.
 At Achiever level, a typical topic might be: An exciting experience.

 The candidate may be asked to answer follow-up questions to their presentation or may be interrupted with questions from the Marking Interlocutor.